Alex Murdaugh’s surviving son takes stand at murder trial

 Buster Murdaugh said he was around his father almost all the time in the 10 days after the killings, and described him as devastated and confused, living and sleeping anywhere other than where his wife and son were killed.

-Murdaugh, 54, is standing trial in the murders of his wife Maggie, 52, who was killed by four or five rifle shots; and their 22-year-old son Paul, who died from two shotgun blasts on June 7, 2021, near kennels on their sprawling property in Colleton County.
+Murdaugh, 54, is standing trial in the murders of his wife Maggie, 52, who was killed by four or five rifle shots; and their 22-year-old son Paul, who died from two shotgun blasts on June 7, 2021, at their home in Colleton County.
 Murdaugh faces 30 years to life in prison if he is convicted.

-Buster Murdaugh was one of the most anticipated witnesses.
-He has been in the audience behind his father every day of the trial.
-Alex Murdaugh smiled at him as he took the stand.
+Buster Murdaugh was the first big witness for the defense since they opened their case Friday afternoon.
+His father smiled at him as he took the stand.

 He testified that cell service at the family’s Colleton County home was spotty and that his father sometimes misplaced his phone.
 Prosecutors have suggested Alex Murdaugh left the device behind so it wouldn’t be where the killings took place.